MENU

 Edward Pulgar

-Adjunct Instructor of Music - Strings
+Adjunct Professor of Strings

 Born in Caracas, Edward Pulgar is a violinist and conductor from the National Youth Orchestra System of Venezuela.
 He began his musical studies at age eight in solfège, percussion and violin at the Youth Orchestra’s Academy and city of Coro’s School of Music.
 At thirteen years old, he won his first violin competition at the V National Violin Competition in Venezuela.
 While continuing his studies in violin, he also began studies in orchestral conducting in the city of Maracaibo.
 He then moved to Caracas where he continued his studies in violin and conducting at the Simon Bolivar Conservatory of El Sistema, and the Latin-American Violin Academy under the guidance of the eminent Venezuelan pedagogue José Francisco del Castillo.